adamh1223/logo-maker/README.md

 ## Installation

-Ensure that you've downloade the inquirer dependency using the command "npm i inquirer@8.2.4".
+Ensure that you've download the inquirer dependency using the command "npm i inquirer@8.2.4".
+Also install jest.
 To launch the application, simply type in node index into the terminal, and you'll be prompted with the first question.

 ## Usage

-To use the application, You simply type in node index, answer the questions, and when you're finished with the last question, the readme file will be generated.
+To use the application, You simply type in node index, answer the questions, and when you're finished with the last question, the svg file will be generated.

 ## Contributing

-For future contibutors of this application, feel free to ask questions, request new features, improve documentation, use visual aids, or add new innovative technology to reduce the size of the application.
+For future contibutors of this application, It woud be useful to be able to customize the size, or pick a color from a color wheel when selecting color.
+Feel free to ask questions, request new features, improve documentation, use visual aids, or add new innovative technology to reduce the size of the application.

 ## Tests

-While there were no tests required on this project, feel free to create tests on this code.
-Some things to test could be  making sure we are getting a license, and making sure that the data we are getting is what we think it is.

-## License

-This project is licensed under the Apache 2.0 license.
+In shapes.test.js, I tested for each shape to accept a color, and anticipated that the output would be the color set with the method setColor().
+These tests passed for all shapes.

+In svg.test.js, the setText() suite tested if an error would be thrown if the user typed in more than 3 characters, and if it would successfully create the shape in an instance where there was 3 characters or less.
+Both of these tests passed.

+In the setShape() test suite, I tested if the setShape() function is passed a circle, if it would in fact generate a circle.
+This test passed.

+In the render() test suite, I tested if the render function returned an svg with the given shapeData and textData.
+I also tested scenarios where no shapeData was entered but textData was, or vice versa, and all tests passed.

 ## Questions